surajmendhe5573/Activity-Booking-App/README.md

 A simple REST API backend for a **Basic Activity Booking App**, inspired by MeetX use cases.
 This app allows users to register, login, explore available activities, book activities, and manage their bookings effortlessly.

-## Objective

-The objective of this project is to create a backend service that supports core functionalities for a basic activity booking application.
-This includes user authentication, activity management, and booking operations.

 ## Features

 - User Registration and Login with JWT-based authentication.